jdcloudcom/en/API/RDS/Instance-Management/createInstanceFromBackup.md

 ## Description
 Creates a new instance based on the full backup of the source instance.
 The data of the new instance is the same as the data status of the source instance when the backup is created. <br>For example, create a new instance B according to a full backup 'mybak' of source instance A. The backup is created in '2018-8-18 03:23:54'.
-Then the data status of the new instance B is consistent with the status of the instance A'2018-8-18 03:23:54'<br>- only support MySQL
+Then the data status of the new instance B is consistent with the status of the instance A'2018-8-18 03:23:54'

 ## Request method
 POST